 Choose the flights with the SkyMiles fares you're comfortable with and click through to book!

 Unlike some other airlines, Delta's lowest-priced SkyMiles award tickets are almost always in Delta basic economy, meaning you can't pick your seat or change or cancel your flight for free.
-If you want to cancel or change your ticket, you can expect to fork over 9,900 SkyMiles for domestic trips or to Canada, Mexico, and the Caribbean – and 19,900 for long-haul international travel – to get the rest of your miles back.
+If you want to cancel or change your ticket, you can expect to fork over 9,900 SkyMiles for domestic trips, or to Canada – and 19,900 for other international travel – to get the rest of your miles back.

 That's why we regularly recommend picking a main Main Cabin fare that includes advanced seat assignments and the ability to cancel online for a full refund of your SkyMiles and fees.
-That can easily be worth paying the upcharge in SkyMiles.
+That can easily be worth paying the SkyMiles upcharge.

 Have a Delta Card?
 Get 15% Off SkyMiles Award Tickets

-That 15% discount applies to all fare classes from basic economy all the way to Delta One business class.
+That 15% discount applies to all fare classes, from basic economy to Delta One business class.

 Bottom Line

-Delta SkyMiles may get a bad rap, but they still have plenty of value for everyday travelers – especially when a good flash sale rolls around.
-And that's happening all the time.
+Delta SkyMiles may get a bad rap, but they still have plenty of value for everyday travelers – especially when a good flash sale rolls around … and that happens more often than not.

 Whether you've got a few thousand or more than 100,000 Delta SkyMiles in your account, use this guide to find the cheapest fares for your next trip.